Marusko/Race-Timer/README.md

 [Top](#race-timer)
   * **Starts** - Menu for setting up and controlling individual participant starts
   * **Finish timer** - Menu for entering event name, type, and logo image, and starting the timer
-  * **Finish API Timer** - Menu for entering API link, logo image, and starting the timer
+  * **Finish API Timer** - Menu for entering API link or link for starts, logo image, and starting the timer
   * **Contests** - Menu for adding contests with start times manually and editing them
   * **Displaying** - Menu for setting up results and QR code
   * **Timer control** - Menu for switching between fullscreen and small timer, closing the timer, refreshing the WebView, and setting new start times